Shao-TX/NTUEE-Machine-Learning/HW1/README.md

 |  Medium  | 1.28359 | 1.36937 |

 ## Conclusion :
 Feature Selecteion has the best effect among all adjustments.
-I found it is better without normalization.
-I think it's because normalization is not added when selecting feature.
+But the interesting thing is taht I found it is better without normalization, it may because normalization is not added when selecting feature.
 I will do the test afterwards.

 ## Reference :
 * [Lemontree YC : Discussion of Strong Baseline](https://www.kaggle.com/c/ml2021spring-hw1/discussion/264579)